-Sam Bland is a sound artist, composer, workshop leader and activist currently completing his Masters in Composition at the University of Birmingham.
-He is interested in the potential of sound art and soundscape composition to present and investigate social history.
-His work often combines interviews, field recordings, archive recordings and electronics to produce dense and politically engaged soundscapes.
+Sam Bland is a sonic artist, composer and workshop leader, interested in the potential of sound art to investigate environments and social history.
+He is a post-graduate from the University of Birmingham, where he completed an MA in Composition.
+His work often combines interviews, field and archive recordings and electronics, to produce dense and politically engaged soundscapes.

-Community engagement is an integral part of Sam's practice.
-He has been commissioned by the Croydon Art Store and Croydon Council to run young artist workshops on Sound Art, as well producing two pieces for the organisations.
-Through lockdown he ran two successful community projects over Zoom with Pembroke Academy of Music and We Are All Bats listening channel.
-Both these projects explored group composition, sound art and social history through regular online sessions with mixed ability groups of young people and adults
+Community engagement is another integral part of Sam's practice.
+He has been commissioned by the Croydon Art Store (2019) and Croydon Council (2019) to run young artist workshops on Sound Art, as well producing two pieces for the organisations.
+Through the UK lockdown he ran two successful community projects over Zoom with Pembroke Academy of Music (2020/21) and We Are All Bats listening channel (2021).
+Both these projects explored group composition, sound art and social history through regular online sessions with mixed ability groups of young people and adults.

 Sam is also an an active live performer, this semi-improvised practice combines live analogue radio, synthesiser and piano.
 He has played at a number of venues around the UK with this project, including: Centrala and Artefact in Birmingham (2022/23), The George and North London Tavern in London (2021/23) and the Black Prince in Northampton (2023).
 With upcoming performances at Pan Pan in Birmingham and Boomtown Festival, Winchester.